What is a Monitor Arm?

-Monitor arm is a essential part of our daliy life while technology is growing faster thus all the work is shifted towards digital format
+The monitor arm is an essential part of our daily life while technology is growing faster thus all the work is shifted towards digital format.

 A monitor arm, or monitor riser, supports and raises a computer screen, laptop or tablet.
 The main advantages of monitor arms are that they standard offer better functionality than the basic stands supplied with monitors.

 How?
 By enabling precise positioning, portrait and landscape rotation, forward and backward tilt.
-Normally attached to the back of your desk, a monitor arm assists fix the balance between you, helps your effectiveness and keep healthy.
+Normally attached to the back of your desk, a monitor arm assists fix the balance between you.
+Helps with your effectiveness, and keeps you healthy.

 Considering what you require to use your screen arm for, and what you’ll attach it to will assist you to choose the right one.

 For simple height adjustability, dynamic display arms offer a fluid motion at the touch of a finger.
 They also allow accurate screen positioning, rotation, tilt, and a variable range.
 Perfect for both single and dual-screen.
 Monitor arms are also the ideal ergonomic solution for mounting laptops and tablets to keep easy touch.

 Post installed monitor arms offer scalability and are ideal for environments with 2 or more screens, like trading floorings and control rooms.
 Due to they’re manually height changed, they’re finest for users who don’t need to move screens up and down frequently, but who do require turn and tilt choices along with a variable viewing distance.